dqromney/markups/projects/training/amazon/aws/aws.md

                 - Denial of service attacks
                 - IAM to reduce or eliminate the existence of Rogue servers
                 - 30 plus compliance certifications for environments
       - Software
         - Causes for failure
           - Resource exhaustion, like runaway processes, memory leaks, and file growth
           - Computational or logic errors, such as faulty references, de-allocated memory, corrupt pointers, sync errors, and race conditions.
           - Inadequate monitoring, such as the inability to identy issues, and
           - Failed upgrades, such as intercompatibility and integrations
         - How AWS helps
-            - Offices blue and green deployments that allow for quick rollbacks
+          - Offers blue and green deployments that allow for quick rollbacks
           - Automates continuous integration and continuous delivery workflow
           - Runs smaller code deployments to reduce unit, integration, and system bugs
           - Provides current and secure resources with OS patching, and
           - Creates and manages a collection of related AWS resources
       - Infrastructure
           - Causes for failure
               - Hardware failure of servers, storage, or networks
               - Natural disaster, like hurricanes, floods, and earthquakes
               - Power outages, including failed power supplies and batteries
               - Volumetric attacks, such as DDoS's; Domain Name System, or DNS, amplification; or UDP/ICMP floods.
           - How AWS helps
               - AWS continues to expand our world-class infrastructure and leads the industry in improving data centers on a massive scale.
               - Our customers can run applications and failover across multiple Availability Zones and Regions.
               - AWS systems are designed to be highly available and durable.
 S3 is designed to provide eleven nines of durability and four nines of availability.
-Amazon Elastic Compute Cloud, or Amazon EC2, is designed for four nines of availability, and Amazone Elastic Block Store, Amazone EBS, volumes are designed for five nines of availability.
+Amazon Elastic Compute Cloud, or Amazon EC2, is designed for four nines of availability, and Amazon Elastic Block Store, Amazon EBS, volumes are designed for five nines of availability.
               - As a standard, each AWS Availability Zone in each Region is redundantly connected to multiple tier-one transit providers.
               - And, AWS, every compute instance is served by two independent power sources, each with utility, UPS, and back-up generator power.
     - Benefits of improved operational resilience
         - Causes and impacts of downtime
             - Third-party fees